AFlowOfCode/bandcamp-streamer/README.md

   * Stream full albums continuously (moves onto next album after finishing)
   * Stream a playlist of your favorite track from each release (plays first track from album if favorite not set)
   * Shuffle either album or favorites playlist

+### Known issues
+  * New stories added from the top while the feed page is loaded are not placed at the beginning of the playlist.
+If you want to hear them in order, just reload the page.

 ## Trademarks